-China deems the personal information of children under the age of 14 to be "sensitive personal information."78 China's recently enacted Personal Information Protection Law (PIPL) includes strict rules regarding children's privacy, including heightened standards for operators of sensitive personal information.
-Specifically, the law's requirement that operators obtain parental consent from users under 14 does not include an exception for operators that are unaware or have no reason to be aware of the data subjects' young age.79 Operators must also get explicit parental consent before collecting data from children aged 14 and older.80
+China's Personal Information Protection Law (PIPL), which took effect in November 2021, deems the personal information of children under the age of 14 to be "sensitive personal information."190 The PIPL includes strict rules regarding children's privacy, including requiring operators to obtain express consent from the parents or legal guardians of users under the age of 14.191 Notably, this requirement does not include an exception for operators that are unaware or have no reason to be aware of the data subjects' young age.

-The children's privacy landscape in China also includes the country's Law on the Protection of Minors, recently adopted in 2021.
-As revised, the law restricts children under 16 from opening live broadcasting accounts.81 This policy is significant because it forgoes parental consent and, instead, is a prohibition.
+The children's privacy landscape in China also includes the country's Law on the Protection of Minors, which was substantially amended in 2020.192 As revised, the law restricts children under 16 from opening live broadcasting accounts.193 This policy is significant because it forgoes parental consent and, instead, is a prohibition.
 Moreover, the law requires parental consent when children aged 16 and older open live broadcasting accounts, and imposes a "unified electronic identity authentication system" for online games.
-Finally, the law imposes a curfew on gaming and recommends that accounts for social networking, gaming, and online media entertainment be in "minor protection mode."82 In addition to the legal requirment, through regulation, the country's National Press and Publication Adminstration restricts online gaming to minors for one hour on Friday--Saturday, as well as on national holidays.83 The impacts of this relatively new law are not yet clear.
-However, reports already indicate children attempting to circumvent some of the law's curfew and time limitations on playing electronic games.84 The Chinese government has already taken steps to address this through a new regulation that would require service providers to ensure that no one registers an account with false information.85
+Finally, the law imposes a curfew on gaming and recommends that accounts for social networking, gaming, and online media entertainment be in "minor protection mode."194 In addition to the legal requirement, through regulation, the country's National Press and Publication Administration restricts online gaming to minors for one hour on Friday and Saturday, as well as on national holidays.195 The impacts of this relatively new law are not yet clear.
+However, reports already indicate children attempting to circumvent some of the law's curfew and time limitations on playing electronic games.196 The Chinese government has already taken steps to address this through a new regulation that would require service providers to ensure that no one registers an account with false information.197